 The Crohn’s and Colitis Foundation recommend that people who have had UC symptoms for at least 8 years get a colonoscopy every 1–2 years.
 But a person’s doctor will provide the most appropriate guidance.

 Even if a person’s UC is under control, colonoscopies are still crucial.
 They can identify precancerous cells and cancer early, when treatment is easier.
-Colorectal cancer is very treatable when caught early.
+Colorectal cancer is

 A colonoscopy requires some preparation, and the doctor will provide specific instructions for each person in the weeks leading up to the procedure.